crizzlyyy/learning/simple-universe-game/README.md

 # Simple Universe Game

 The **Simple Universe Game** is a lightweight game that simulates exploring a virtual universe.
-Players can navigate, interact with planets, and manage resources like spaceships and crew.
+Players can navigate, interact with planets, and manage resources like wood, metal and population.

 ---

 ## Features

 - **Explore the Universe**: Navigate through planets and other celestial objects.
-- **Resource Management**: Collect resources, manage spaceship stats, and explore efficiently.
+- **Resource Management**: Collect and spend resources.
-- **Dynamic Gameplay**: Procedurally generated universe for endless fun.

 ---